michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 15. And it came to pass on the morrow, that he took a thick cloth, and dipped it in water, and spread it on his face, so that he died: and Hazael reigned in his stead.

-16. And in the fifth year of Joram the son of Ahab king of Israel, Jehoshaphat being then king of Judah, Jehoram the son of Jehoshaphat king of Judah began to reign.began…: Heb. reigned
+16. And in the fifth year of Joram the son of Ahab king of Israel, Jehoshaphat being then king of Judah, Jehoram the son of Jehoshaphat king of Judah began to reign.

 17. Thirty and two years old was he when he began to reign; and he reigned eight years in Jerusalem.

 18. And he walked in the way of the kings of Israel, as did the house of Ahab: for the daughter of Ahab was his wife: and he did evil in the sight of the Lord.

-19. Yet the Lord would not destroy Judah for David his servant’s sake, as he promised him to give him alway a light, and to his children.light: Heb. candle, or, lamp
+19. Yet the Lord would not destroy Judah for David his servant’s sake, as he promised him to give him alway a light, and to his children.

 20. In his days Edom revolted from under the hand of Judah, and made a king over themselves.